-etry period for handling transient errors randled by the HBA and the SCSI driver.
-The in seconds.
-To such special handling is required, the default value of the etry_timeout tunable parameter is 30, as to a disk fail, DMP fails the I/Os to the o such special handling is required. e default value of the etry_timeout tunable parameter is 30. e default value of the etry_timeout tunable parameter is 30. he paths are checked for connectivity ses when DMP needs to handle the rs, configure DMP to delay failing the I/Os ation for a short interval.
-Set the etry_timeout tunable parameter to a use to specify the interval.
-If all of the paths il and I/Os need to be serviced, then DMP aths every five seconds for the specified a paths are restored within the interval, this and retries the I/Os.
-DMP does not lisk with all failed paths until the specified etry_timeout interval or until the I/O one of the paths, whichever happens first. etting is off for releases before 5.0 that atched to support this DDL feature.
-The g is on for 5.0 and later releases. whether the ownership monitoring is •
+Parameter Description dmp_lun_retry_timeout Specifies a retry period for handling transient errors that are not handled by the HBA and the SCSI driver.
+Specify the time in seconds.
+In general, no such special handling is required.
+Therefore, the default value of the dmp_lun_retry_timeout tunable parameter is 30.
+When all paths to a disk fail, DMP fails the I/Os to the application.
+The paths are checked for connectivity only once.
+In special cases when DMP needs to handle the transient errors, configure DMP to delay failing the I/Os to the application for a short interval.
+Set the dmp_lun_retry_timeout tunable parameter to a non-zero value to specify the interval.
+If all of the paths to the LUN fail and I/Os need to be serviced, then DMP probes the paths every five seconds for the specified interval.
+If the paths are restored within the interval, DMP detects this and retries the I/Os.
+DMP does not fail I/Os to a disk with all failed paths until the specified dmp_lun_retry_timeout interval or until the I/O succeeds on one of the paths, whichever happens first. dmp_monitor_fabric The default setting is off for releases before 5.0 that have been patched to support this DDL feature.
+The default setting is on for 5.0 and later releases. dmp_monitor_ownership Determines whether the ownership monitoring is enabled for ALUA arrays.
+When this tunable is set to on, DMP polls the devices for LUN ownership changes.
+The polling interval is specified by the dmp_restore_interval tunable.
+The default value is on.
+When the dmp_monitor_ownership tunable is off, DMP does not poll the devices for LUN ownership changes.

 Parameter Description dmp_native_support Determines whether DMP will do multi-pathing for native devices.
 Set the tunable to on to have DMP do multi-pathing for native devices.
 When Dynamic Multi-Pathing is installed as a component of another Veritas InfoScale product, the default value is off.
 When Dynamic Multi-Pathing is installed as a stand-alone product, the default value is on. dmp_path_age The time for which an intermittently failing path needs to be monitored as healthy before DMP again tries to schedule I/O requests on it.
 The default value is 300 seconds.
 A value of 0 prevents DMP from detecting intermittently failing paths. dmp_pathswitch_blks_shift The default number of contiguous I/O blocks that are sent along a DMP path to an array before switching to the next available path.
 The value is expressed as the integer exponent of a power of 2; for example 9 represents 512 blocks.
 The default value is 9.
 In this case, 512 blocks (256k) of contiguous I/O are sent over a DMP path before switching.
 For intelligent disk arrays with internal data caches, better throughput may be obtained by increasing the value of this tunable.
 For example, for the HDS 9960 A/A array, the optimal value is between 15 and 17 for an I/O activity pattern that consists mostly of sequential reads or writes.
 This parameter only affects the behavior of the balanced I/O policy.
 A value of 0 disables multi-pathing for the policy unless the vxdmpadm command is used to specify a different partition size for an array.
-See "Specifying the I/O policy" on page 82.
+See "Specifying the I/O policy" on page 81.